Skip to content

 `ExtendProgram` instruction prior to `Upgrade`.
 This additional step increases

-operational complexity and has been a recurring point of debate in proposals
+operational complexity and has been a recurring point of debate in other

 ## New Terminology